 Virginia Social Work Licensing Requirements

-With a population of over 8 million and a social work labor force of over 14,000, Virginia is a good place for people in the social work field.1,2 If you have a passion for helping people and are interested in learning more about a career in social work, you will need to understand the various paths for licensure.
+With a population of over 8 million and a social work labor force of over 17,000, Virginia is a good place to find employment in the social work field.1,2 If you have a passion for helping people and are interested in learning more about a career in social work, you will need to understand the various paths for licensure.
 Continue reading to learn more about the educational paths social workers in Virginia must take and the types of licenses available to social workers.

-The Virginia Board of Social Work (the Board) regulates the standards for licensed social workers in Virginia.
-Below is an overview on how to become a social worker based on the Virginia Board regulations.
+The Virginia Board of Social Work (the Board) regulates and sets standards for licensed social workers in Virginia.
+Below is an overview of how to become a social worker based on the Virginia Board regulations.

 How to Become a Social Worker in Virginia

 There are two social work licenses in Virginia: Licensed Social Worker (LSW) and Licensed Clinical Social Worker (LCSW).
 To become an LSW, individuals must have either a bachelor’s or master’s degree in social work from a school accredited by the Council on Social Work Education (CSWE).
 Although individuals holding a master’s degree in social work can apply for an LSW license immediately after graduating, individuals with a bachelor’s degree must complete supervised post-degree experience to be eligible for licensure.
 To become an LCSW in Virginia, an individual must hold a master’s degree in social work from a CSWE-accredited program and complete a certain amount of supervised work before becoming licensed.